 If there are concerns about a child in this area, the designated safeguarding lead (or a deputy), should consider referring into the Cyber Choices programme.
 This is a nationwide police programme supported by the Home Office and led by the National Crime Agency, working with regional and local policing.
 It aims to intervene where young people are at risk of committing, or being drawn into, low level cyber-dependent offences and divert them to a more positive use of their skills and interests.

-Note that Cyber Choices does not currently cover 'cyber-enabled' crime such as fraud, purchasing of illegal drugs on-line and child sexual abuse and exploitation, nor other areas of concern such as on-line bullying or general on-line safety.
+Note that Cyber Choices does not currently cover 'cyber-enabled' crime such as fraud, purchasing of illegal drugs on-line and child sexual abuse and exploitation, nor other areas of concern such as online bullying or general online safety.

-System Security Management and Filtering
+System Security Management, Filtering and Monitoring

 We take security very seriously at Owston Park.

 As such:

-- Governing bodies and proprietors should be doing all that they reasonably can to limit children's exposure to the above risks from the school's or college's IT system.
-As part of this process, governing bodies and proprietors should ensure their school or college has appropriate filters and monitoring systems in place. - The computing technician from Impelling will be responsible for regularly updating anti-virus software. - School systems security will be regularly reviewed.
-If additional security needs putting in place this will be discussed with our consultant from Impelling alongside the Trust. - Use of the equipment for computing will be in line with the school's policies and procedures. - Pupils and parents will be aware of the school rules for responsible use of computing equipment and the internet and will understand the consequence of any misuse. - Access to inappropriate websites is blocked.
-This will be checked and updated regularly to ensure the children do not have access to inappropriate content. - If staff or pupils discover an unsuitable site, it must be reported to the DSL or online safety lead immediately as well as Impelling to ensure it cannot be accessed again.
+- Governing bodies and proprietors should be doing all that they reasonably can to limit children's exposure to the above risks from the school's or college's computing systems.
+As part of this process, governing bodies and proprietors should ensure their school or college has appropriate filters and monitoring systems in place. - The computing technician from Wavenet will be responsible for regularly updating antivirus software. - School system security will be regularly reviewed.
+If additional security needs putting in place this will be discussed with our consultant from Wavenet alongside the Trust. - Use of the equipment for computing will be in line with the school's policies and procedures. - Pupils and parents will be aware of the school rules for responsible use of computing equipment and the internet and will understand the consequence of any misuse. - Access to inappropriate websites is blocked.
+This will be checked and updated regularly to ensure the children do not have access to inappropriate content.
+Though

+- these safety measures will not affect teaching and delivery of the curriculum. - If staff or pupils discover an unsuitable site, it must be reported to the DSL or Online Safety Lead immediately as well as Wavenet to ensure it cannot be accessed again.
 If inappropriate content is discovered DO NOT shut down the device but just close the lid so information can be gathered and the URL blocked. - All staff and visitors need to read and sign the acceptable use policy before using school devices or internet. - All information will be recorded, processed, transferred and used in accordance with GDPR Guidelines and the Data Protection Act.